max-su-2019/SCAR/docs/EN/Developers Manual For SCAR 2.0+.md

   When there are multiple line of ActionData annotations inside an animation file, weight would be used to decide the priority of the ActionData, SCAR will check the anooations one by one following the descending order of the weight, that mean the ActionData with higher weight would be checking first, and the first ActionData that meet all the conditions would be perform, while the rest would be igronaed.

 - `prefix text`: The "SCAR_ActionData" text segment is nothing but a prefix identifier text.
 It does not contains any valid data, SCAR only use it to find out the one with SCAR Action Data from the many annotations.
-- `json data`: The last segment that enclosed in two curly braces is a standard [json format string](https://www.w3schools.com/js/js_json_syntax.asp), stored the actual data of an SCAR Action Data:
+- `json data`: The last segment that enclosed in two curly braces is a standard [json format string](https://www.w3schools.com/js/js_json_syntax.asp), stored the actual json key data of an SCAR Action Data:

   - `IdleAnimation` : The EditorID of the [Idle Animation](https://www.creationkit.com/index.php?title=Idle_Animations) that would be performed by the ActionData when all the conditions are meeting.
     Idle Animation is defined inside an esp/esm/esl plugin, SCAR itself already contains two valid idle animation: "ADXP_NPCPowerAttack" and "ADXP_NPCNormalAttack" in it `scar-adxp-patch.esp`, which could be used to perform powerAttack and normalAttack separately.